TechHog8984/Anti-Destroy/README.md

 # Extra info

-## That it all for Anti-Destroy, thanks for reading!
+## That is all for Anti-Destroy, thanks for reading!
 ### If you experience any issues, bugs, etc,. or even if you want to make a suggestion, please make a [new issue](https://github.com/TechHog8984/Anti-Destroy/issues/new).